TeamRev/RevEmu/README.md

 ------

-Revolution Emulator (RevEmu, revemu, Rev) is a new Habbo Hotel emulation environment, designed to work with Habbo’s flash protocol.
+Revolution Emulator (RevEmu, revemu, Rev) is a new Habbo Hotel emulation environment, designed to work with Habboï¿½s flash protocol.

 Built around speed & stability, Rev offers a brand new & open source alternative to popular environments such as Butterfly & Phoenix, both of